Through the Barricades (song): Background

 The band's first exposure to the political climate in Belfast on that year's tour was especially eye-opening, (Note: "For a band used to touring Western cities, Belfast came as a shock.
 The observation towers that loomed like giant beasts of war flagged up the city's difference as soon as you arrived.
 And then there were the army trucks, cruising nervously through the old streets, the tanks, the RUC's bullet-proof vans, and the general visibility of weaponry, all of which told of a city under occupation, a city that in 1983 I found impossible to imagine as part of the cosy, tea-and-toast Britain I thought I knew.") but it was their stop there on the Parade tour in 1984 that inspired Kemp to use the setting as a backdrop for a song.
-He met with Kidso's brother, who took him to Milltown Cemetery to see Kidso's grave.
+He met with Kidso's brother, Jim Reilly, who took him to Milltown Cemetery to see Kidso's grave.
 During their trip down the Falls Road along the way, Kemp was taken aback by the sight of the barricades that were used as peace lines.
 (Note: "The following year we were back in Belfast for the Parade tour and I'm introduced to Jim Reilly.
 He's a drummer — he'd played in the punk band Stiff Little Fingers — but he's also Kidso's brother and he came along to meet us at the King's Hall.
 Somehow he and I decided that he'd walk me down the Falls Road the next day, for a little insight into how he and his family lived.
 What affected me most as we walked were the so-called 'peace lines' that blocked the streets branching off that Catholic thoroughfare.
 On the other side I saw people walking, dressed in a similar style, fellow citizens, no different from the people I found myself with on this side, but, cordoned off by the barricades, they could have been on another continent.")